Substantive Change Policy

 • Offering courses or programs at a higher or lower degree level than currently authorized.

-• Adding a program that is a significant departure from the existing programs, or method of delivery, from those offered when the institution was last evaluated.
+• Adding a program that is a significant departure from the existing programs from those offered when the institution was last evaluated.

 • Adding a new program with 25% or more new content.

-• Content is new if it is not currently offered by the institution at the new program’s instructional level (associate, baccalaureate, master’s education specialist, or doctoral).
+• Content is new if it is not currently offered by the institution at the new program’s instructional level (associate, baccalaureate, master’s, or doctoral).

 • A determination of the percentage of new content is made by the institution, not SACSCOC.